Kidney Disease FAQs

 A:There are five stages of chronic kidney disease.

-Q:People on dialysis should maintain diets high in what?
+Q:People on dialysis should maintain diets high in protein.
+True or False?

 Q:People on dialysis should eat reduced amounts of potassium.
 True or False?